 1. We are first and foremost a research society.
 Thus, we are guided by research in the marijuana field, not by any personal or political agenda.

 2. We are a nonprofit organization.
 We will not be influenced by the profit motive.
 There are other organizations that may be sympathetic to our mission, but to maintain objectivity, we will not accept sponsorship from any for-profit or political advocacy group.

 3. We are a society concerned with reducinghuman adversity.
 Therefore, we focus most of our attention on furthering research that has immediate benefit to reduce human suffering or improve human well-being.

-RSMj Advisory Board (in alphabetical order):
+RSMj Board of Directors (in alphabetical order):

 Adrian J. Bravo (Secretary-Treasurer)

 Bradley T. Conner (Conference Program Co-Chair)

 Robert D. Dvorak (Vice President)

 Yifrah Kaminer (Youth Treatment Division Leader)